28 of the Most Beautiful New Zealand Beaches

 Suggested by Hannah Henderson Travel

-Kuaotunu is a beach in the Coromandel that I’d rather keep to myself!
+Kuaotunu is a NZ beach in the Coromandel that I’d rather keep to myself!
 But it’s too beautiful not to share.
 Kuaotunu is on the east side of the Coromandel Peninsula.
 Only 20 minutes’ drive from Whitianga, or 30 minutes from Coromandel township on the west coast.
 And only 3 hours’ drive from Auckland.
 Kuaotunu beach is special for so many reasons.
 The long crescent of white sand never really feels overcrowded and therefore allows space for different beach activities.
 There is plenty of room for swimming, surfing or fishing, and a convenient public toilet nearby.

 Suggested by What’s Danny Doing